KryptonPortugal/Krypton/Krypton/Content/Mathematics/Fundamental Mathematics/57 - Manifolds and cell complexes/An introduction to  smooth manifold theory via artificial neural networks.md

 - General Topology
 - Real analysis
 - Probability Theory
-- Linear AL
+- Linear Algebra

-# Introduction to manifolds
+## Introduction to manifolds

 The reader should be aware that there will be an annoying amount of definitions at the beginning, however to do geometry we need to be conceptually equipped, after this the number of new concepts will eventually stabilise.